Anyline/mobile-ocr-documentation-anyline/source/includes/_advancedAndroidSetup.md

     }
 ```

-This will result in 5 APKs.
-4 for every supported architecture and 1 big APK with everything.
+This example will generate 5 APKs.
+4 for every supported ABI and 1 big APK with everything.
 The APKs need to have a different version, for the playstore to be able to deliver the correct one.
-The playstore chooses the highest compatible version so armeabi-v7a must be higher den armeabi
+The playstore chooses the highest compatible version so *armeabi-v7a* must be higher than *armeabi*
-otherwise armeabi will be used if the device can use that too and x86 must be higher than armeabi-v7a (also because x86 devices can usually also use armeabi native libraries).
+and *x86* must be higher than *armeabi-v7a* (because x86 devices can usually also use *armeabi* libraries).

-The versioning in this example is a bit different than the one suggested on different places online, on sites like https://software.intel.com/en-us/android/articles/google-play-supports-cpu-architecture-filtering-for-multiple-APK.
+The versioning in this example is a bit different than the one suggested on different places like [this site from Intel](https://software.intel.com/en-us/android/articles/google-play-supports-cpu-architecture-filtering-for-multiple-APK).
-Because it is strange that an old x86 version has a higher number than any newer other version,
+Because it is not optimal that an old x86 version has a higher number than any newer other version,
-this could be problematic if you change from multiple APK to single APK later on.
+this could be problematic if you change from multiple APKs to a single APK later on.

-The above is just an example, it is also possible that you use 3 APKs, x86, armeabi-v7a, and one with mips + armeabi.
+The example shows one possibility, you can also use 3 APKs: *x86*, *armeabi-v7a*, and one with *mips* + *armeabi*.

-Less than 3 can not be recommended, because 2 would have to be armeabi-v7a and rest or fat,
-but than x86 devices that also support armeabi-v7a will use armeabi-v7a, all though the other one would be better.
-The splitting also has advantages during development, because you can chose the product flavor you want to use
+The splitting has advantages during development, because you can chose the product flavor you want to use
 and that reduces the build and upload time a bit.